polarbaker/indaba-care/DEPENDENCY_STANDARDIZATION.md

 1. Using `--legacy-peer-deps` flag with npm install
 2. Using package resolutions to enforce consistent versions
+3. Runtime validation to catch any dependency issues

+### PouchDB and Firebase Integration

+The offline-first architecture relies on PouchDB (v9.0.0) working correctly with Firebase.
+These dependencies must remain compatible:

+- **PouchDB**: Used for local storage and offline data management
+- **Firebase**: Provides the backend services and synchronization

+Testing both online and offline workflows is essential when upgrading either of these dependencies.

 This is why the setup script includes the `--legacy-peer-deps` flag.
 If you encounter dependency errors when installing, **do not downgrade React**.
 Instead, use the provided setup script or run: